nuuuwan/news_lk3_data/README.md

 The measles vaccination rollout was kicked off after observing a decrease in measles vaccination rates both globally and regionally during the recent COVID-19 pandemic.

+Epidemiology Unit says this decrease resulted in a significant surge in the incidence of measles cases on both a global and regional level.

+Adding to this global challenge, Sri Lanka is currently experiencing an imported Measles outbreak since May 2023.

+A considerable number of cases have been reported to date predominantly among vaccine refusal communities and subsequently spreading to those who were partially vaccinated (between 9 months - 3 years), the Epidemiology Unit emphasized.

 ...

 [Data](articles/ffd03cd1.json)